Someshshakya/FastApis-CRUD-with-authentication/README.md

 - Roles supported: `user`, `admin`, `store`.

 ## Logging
-All requests and responses are logged with method, path, body, status, and processing time.
+All requests and responses are logged with method, path, body, status, and processing time using a custom logging middleware.

+## Exception Handling
+Custom exception handlers provide clear and consistent error responses for 404 (Not Found), 400 (Bad Request), and 500 (Internal Server Error) cases.

+## Email Notification
+When a user successfully signs up, an email notification is sent to their registered email address.
+Ensure your environment variables are set for email configuration.

 ## Database
 - MongoDB is used for storing products and customers.